Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you’re not sure you can qualify for a mortgage without a gifted down payment, try applying with a mortgage broker such as Mortgage Maestro.
 They can help find you the best mortgage solution based on your finances.
 They work with dozens of different lenders to help borrowers find the best rates.

-Gifts aren’t the only way that family members can assist in the home buying process.
+Gifts aren’t the only way that family members can assist in the home-buying process.
 For starters, the money doesn’t have to be in the form of cash.
 Parents have other options to assist if the value of their assets isn’t liquid.
 These include:

-If the parent or other donor has significant equity in the home, they can use it as collateral for a second mortgage.
-Alternatively, they can leverage it to gain a line of credit.
+If the parent or other donor is a homeowner and has significant equity in their home, they may be willing to use it as collateral for a second mortgage or home equity line of credit (HELOC).
 After this, they can transfer the funds as a gift.
-The only caveat is that there must be a clear understanding that the parent is obliged to repay that credit line or second mortgage.

 Co-Sign